burnshall-ui/tripwire-modernized-projekt/README.md

 # INFO #
 This is a Fork Clone of repo from [Bitbucket](https://bitbucket.org/daimian/tripwire/branch/production)

-Some things have changed, read carefully - also Docker has some isssues yet, recommend not using it or helping solve the issues.
+Some things have changed, read carefully.

-The landing page twitter feed won't work since the one I used requires a private token, I will have to find a new way to do it later.

 ### Tripwire - EVE Online wormhole mapping web tool ###